IBM/ibm-block-csi-driver/docs/content/installation/install_driver_github.md

 Use the following steps to install the operator and driver, with [GitHub](https://github.com/IBM/ibm-block-csi-operator).

+**Note:**

-**Note:** Before you begin, it is best practice to create a user-defined namespace.
+-  Before you begin, it is best practice to create a user-defined namespace.
 Create the project namespace, using the `kubectl create ns <namespace>` command.
+- When host definer is being installed, it is preferable to do so before installing the CSI driver IBMBlockCSI custom resource (see [Installing the host definer](install_hostdefiner.md).

 1. Install the operator.